sc-ventures/cloudbreak-documentation/docs/aws-launch.md

 #### SSH Key Pair

 Import an existing key pair or generate a new key pair in the AWS region which you are planning to use for launching Cloudbreak and clusters.
-You can access this option by navigating to the **EC2 Console** and selecting **NETWORK AND SECURITY** > **Key Pairs** from the left pane.
-Refer to [AWS documentation](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair) for detailed instructions on how to create a key pair in a selected region.
+You can do this using the following steps.

+**Steps**

+1. Navigate to the Amazon EC2 console at https://console.aws.amazon.com/ec2/.
+2. Check the region listed in the top right corner to make sure that you are in the correct region.
+3. In the left pane, find **NETWORK AND SECURITY** and click **Key Pairs**.
+4. Do one of the following:
+    * Click **Create Key Pair** to create a new key pair.
+Your private key file will be automatically downloaded onto your computer.
+Make sure to save it in a secure location.
+You will need it to SSH to the cluster nodes.
+You may want to change access settings for the file using `chmod 400 my-key-pair.pem`.
+    * Click **Import Key Pair** to upload an existing public key and then select it and click **Import**.
+Make sure that you have access to its corresponding private key.

+For more information, refer to [AWS documentation](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair).

 You will need this SSH key pair to SSH to the Cloudbreak instance and start Cloudbreak.

 #### Authentication

+[comment]: <> (I cold use some help clarifying this section.)

-Before you can start using Cloudbreak for provisioning clusters, you must create IAM roles that  Cloudbreak to connect to your AWS account and create resources on your behalf.
+Before you can start using Cloudbreak for provisioning clusters, you must select a way for Cloudbreak to authenticate with your AWS account and create resources on your behalf.
 There are two ways to do this:

 * **Key-based**: This is a simpler option which does not require additional configuration at this point.
 It requires that you provide your AWS access key and secret key pair in the Cloudbreak web UI later.
 All you need to do now is check your AWS account and ensure that you can access this key pair.

-* **Role-based**: This requires that you or your AWS admin create two IAM roles: one to allow Cloudbreak to assume AWS roles ("AssumeRole" policy) and the second one to provide Cloudbreak with the capabilities required for cluster creation ("cb-policy" policy).
+* **Role-based**: This requires that you or your AWS admin create an IAM role to allow Cloudbreak to assume AWS roles (the "AssumeRole" policy).

 #####**Option 1: Key-based Authentication**